 As a parent, you probably worry about your teenage child.
 You may wonder if they are happy and hope they are doing well at school.
 You take comfort in the idea of them having a nice group of friends to support them through the journey.
 But what if they don't, what if they are alone?

 Youth coaches do not aim to stand in as parents, teachers or friends.
 They are there to offer impartial, trustworthy support without any judgement.
 A youth coach can give a young person the chance to vent freely and confidentially about anything they want.
-This may include school and family life, friends, sexual issues or anything else that happens to be on their mind.
+This may include school and family life, friends or anything else that happens to be on their mind.

 Why consider a youth coach?

 While the adventure of growing up can be a wonderful and exciting time, young people as well as adults can experience difficulties in life.